Freeze-Dried Cheese: How to Use It (Recipes & Video Demonstration)

 Some of the links in this post may contain affiliate links for your convenience.
-As an Amazon associate I earn from qualifying purchases.
+As an Amazon Associate, I may earn a small commission from qualifying purchases without any increase in price to you.

-Luckily, science has given us freeze-dried cheese to solve just this problem!
+Science has given us freeze-dried cheese to solve just this problem!
 It may look pricey, but it’s well worth the cost simply because of its remarkable shelf stability, flavor, and the fact that it tastes and melts exactly like fresh cheese when rehydrated.

 Recipes Made With Freeze Dried Cheese